 An award regarding interest should be cognisant of the interest rate limitations imposed by the substantive law chosen by the parties or, if there is no agreement by the parties, the tribunal.

 Is the award final and binding?

-Arbitral awards are final and binding and are not subject to appeal before a court.
+Arbitral awards are final and binding and cannot be appealed against (ie, they cannot be challenged on the merits).
 In domestic arbitration, the award becomes final and binding on its filing with the secretariat of the single-member first-instance court, unless the parties have agreed otherwise.

 What if there are any mistakes?

 The correction of any written mistakes is permissible without altering the operative part of the award.
 In international commercial arbitration, the interested party must file the request within 30 days of notification of the award.